 Local networks are an excellent backup option, just keep in mind digital copies of the pictures will get caught in Simple Booth's offline queue until you can connect to a cellular or WiFi network.

-1. Connect your printer or print server device to the network you plan to use
+1. Connect your printer to your network

 If you are using a print server, select the network you would like to use from your print server settings.
 Some print servers are laptop based, in that case be sure your laptop is connected to the correct network.